Atlantis: Milo's Return: Plot

-Returning home, the adventurers discover that one of Whitmore's old competitors, Erik Hellstrom, who, after the stock market crash sank his company, went insane believing he was Odin, the Norse king of the gods, broke in at night and stole one of Whitmore's possessions, an ancient spear called the Gungnir, an artifact of Atlantean origin.
-When they track him down in the frigid Nordic Mountains, he presumes Milo to be the God of Mischief, Loki, and Kida to be his long lost daughter, Brünnhilde.
+Returning home, the adventurers discover that one of Whitmore's old competitors, Erik Hellstrom, who went insane believing he was Odin, the Norse king of the gods, after a stock market crash sank his company.
+He broke in at night and stole one of Whitmore's possessions, an ancient spear called the Gungnir, an artifact of Atlantean origin.
+When they track him down in the Nordic Mountains, he presumes Milo to be the god Loki and Kida to be his long-lost daughter Brunhild.
 Then, "Odin" uses the spear to cast Milo, Mole, Vinny and Audrey out of "Asgard" before kidnapping Kida and dressing her in Norse clothing.
-He explains that his intentions are to end the world in Ragnarok, the prophesied apocalypse told in Norse mythology.
-He creates a lava beast and an ice beast to destroy the world, but well-placed explosives used by Vinny distract the monsters long enough for Kida to retrieve the spear and vanquish the beasts.
-During these escapades, Kida comes into a greater understanding of just how powerful the Atlantean Crystal is, and that she must choose between hiding it and sharing it with the rest of mankind.
+He explains that his intentions are to end the world in Ragnarök, the prophesied apocalypse told in Norse mythology.
+He creates a lava beast and an ice beast to destroy the world, but Vinny distracts the monsters long enough for Kida to retrieve the spear and vanquish the beasts.

-Having retrieved the spear, Kida realizes her father was wrong to hide the Crystal from mankind.
-She combines the Spear with the Heart Crystal and lifts Atlantis above water.
-Fishermen are shocked at seeing the entire city rise before them.
-With Atlantis above the water for the first time in over 8,000 years, Mr. Whitmore narrates that from then on, the world was a better place.
+During these escapades, Kida comes into a greater understanding of just how powerful the crystal is, and that she must choose between hiding it and sharing it with the rest of mankind.
+Having retrieved the spear, Kida realizes her father was wrong to hide the crystal from mankind.
+She combines the Spear with the Heart and lifts Atlantis above the water.
+Whitmore narrates that from then on, the world was a better place.

 Cast

+A number of the original cast returned to voice their characters, however Michael J. Fox did not resume his role and was replaced by James Arnold Taylor as the voice of Milo.
+Additionally Steve Barr took over the role of Cookie in this film after Jim Varney died during production on the first film.